mte-iisc/materials-iisc/_pages/opportunities.md

 ---
 Following are a list of open positions available at the Department of Materials Engineering.

+## Extreme Environment Materials Group (https://sites.google.com/view/ankurskchauhan) in the department of Materials Engineering at IISc, Bengaluru is looking for a Project Associate to work on a project titled 'Irradiation effects on materials for space applications'.

+Position: Project Associate

+Duration: 1 year and subsequently renewable based on performance

+Qualifications: M.E./M. Tech or Ph.D. in Materials or Metallurgy or Nuclear Engineering or related branches with a good academic record

+Pay scale: INR 35000 + HRA (According to IISc norms)

+Major skills required:

+    Strong background in Microstructure analysis
+    Should be able to conduct experiments and analyse data (mechanical testing including nano-indentation and monotonic tensile testing)
+    Should be able to learn and operate SEM, EBSD, FIB, and TEM

+Eligible candidates kindly send a maximum 2-page CV at ankurchauhan@iisc.ac.in with subject line 'Application for Project Associate position' mentioning particularly the

+    Educational background with grades
+    Experience related to Mechanical testing
+    Experience related to microstructure analysis
+    Experience, if any, in operating SEM, EBSD, FIB, TEM

 ## Advertisement for Project Associate position (29 March 2022

 Extreme Environment Materials Group (https://sites.google.com/view/ankurskchauhan) in the department of Materials Engineering at IISc, Bengaluru is looking for a Project Associate to work on a project titled 'Irradiation effects on materials for space applications'.